kali-flower/pycasso/README.md

-# Pycasso: A Pygame Drawing App!
+# Pycasso: A Pygame Drawing Program!

 ## Features
 * **Dynamic Pen/Eraser:** Customize the size of your pen or eraser to achieve your desired look.